-Your name: Date of birth: Spouse's name: Home Address: Telephone No.: Are you a United States citizen?
+Your name: Date of birth: Spouse's name: Date of birth: Home Address: Telephone No.: Are you a United States citizen?
 If not, of what country are you a citizen?
-Is your spouse a citizen of the United State es?
-If not, of what country is he/she a citizen?
-Your children, their spouses, and their children Indicate which, if any, of your chil dren is your child but not your spouse's, or vice versa. of any adopted child.
-Be sure to include any deceased ath and his or her surviving spouse and children.
-1. (a) Child: Date e of birth: (b) Personal data (specify is the child from prior marriage, adopted, deceased, etc.) (c) Child's spouse: (d) Child's children (and their dates of 1:41) ., (d) Child's children (and their dates of birth): 2. (a) Child: Date of of birth: (b) Personal data (specify is the child from) prior marriage, adopted, deceased, etc.)
+Is your spouse a citizen of the United States 3?
+Your children, their spouses, and their child • lren is your child but not your spouse's, or vice versa.
+Also show the date and place of adoption of f any adopted child.
+Be sure to include any deceased child and indicate the date of the child's dea ath and his or her surviving spouse and children.
+1. (a) Child: Date e of birth: (b) Personal data (specify is the child from J prior marriage, adopted, deceased, etc.) (c) Child's spouse: (d) Child's children (and their dates of birth): 2. (a) Child: Date of birth: (b) Personal data (specify is the child from prior marriage, adopted, deceased, etc.)

-(d) Child's children (and their dates of birth): Date of birth: (b) Personal data (specify is the ne child from prior man-iage, adopted, deceased, etc.) (d) Child's children (and their dates of birth): spouse and indicate whether he r spouse has been married previously, state the name of each prie or she is now living (if living give his or her address).: If either you ced, attach a copy of the divorce decree. example, does a member of you ant personal information that might affect your estate plans?
-For ur family have a serious long-term medical or physical problem attention in the future?
+(c) Child's spouse: (d) Child's children (and their dates of birth): 3. (a) Child: Date of birth: b) Personal data (specify is the child fi rom prior man-iage, adopted, deceased, etc.) c) Child's spouse: (d) Child's children (and their dates ofbirth): 4.
+If either you or your spouse has been married previously, state the name of each prior is now living (if living give his or her address).: or your spouse has been divorced, attac If either you ch a copy of the divorce decree. example, does a member of your famil onal information that might affect your estate plans?
+For y have a serious long-term medical or physical problem on in the future?